Login

 (326,000.91 − 249,762.48)

 Making extra payments to prepay principal can significantly reduce total interest charges.
-Because of the time value of money, the earlier extra payments are made, the greater the potential savings.
-This calculator and the Extra Payment Calculator allow you to calculate the exact interest reduction.
+Because of the time value of money, earlier extra payments create greater savings.
+This calculator and the Extra Payment Calculator allow you to calculate the exact reduction in interest.

 Back to the Ultimate Financial Calculator.